Royal Concertgebouw Orchestra: 1988–2018: Chailly, Jansons and Gatti

 Riccardo Chailly made his debut with the Concertgebouw Orchestra in 1985, and was elected that year as their next chief conductor to succeed Haitink.
 As the first non-Dutchman to hold the post, Chailly served as chief conductor from 1988 to 2004.
 His recordings with the orchestra include complete Mahler and Brahms symphony cycles and several Bruckner symphonies.
-He is a strong advocate of modern music and recorded shorter works of Shostakovich, the complete Kammermusiken of Paul Hindemith, and the orchestral works of Igor Stravinsky, Olivier Messiaen and Edgard Varèse.
-After his departure in 2004, Chailly was named Conductor Emeritus of the RCO.
+With a conducting style described, in contrast to Haitink, as that of "a control freak and precision fanatic", Chailly was a strong advocate of modern music and recorded shorter works of Shostakovich, the complete Kammermusiken of Paul Hindemith, and the orchestral works of Igor Stravinsky, Olivier Messiaen and Edgard Varese.
+After his departure in 2004, Chailly was named Conductor Emeritus of the KCO.

-Mariss Jansons made his RCO debut in 1988.
-On 22 October 2002, the RCO elected Jansons as its next chief conductor.
+Mariss Jansons made his KCO debut in 1988.
+On 22 October 2002, the KCO elected Jansons as its next chief conductor.
 His tenure officially began on 1 September 2004, with an initial contract of three years.
 Premières during Janson's tenure have included Hans Werner Henze's Sebastian im Traum, a RCO co-commission.
 In April 2014, the orchestra announced the scheduled conclusion of Jansons' tenure as chief conductor after the 2014–15 season.
 Jansons subsequently held the title of conductor emeritus of the RCO until his death in 2019.

-Daniele Gatti first guest-conducted the RCO in 2004.
-In October 2014, the RCO announced the appointment of Gatti as its seventh chief conductor, effective in 2016.
+Daniele Gatti first guest-conducted the KCO in 2004.
+In October 2014, the KCO announced the appointment of Gatti as its seventh chief conductor, effective in 2016.
 On 2 August 2018, the orchestra dismissed Gatti as chief conductor with immediate effect, following complaints of "inappropriate" behaviour with female musicians.

 2020–present

-In October 2020, the RCO announced the appointment of Iván Fischer as its honorary guest conductor (honorair gastdirigent), effective with the 2021–2022 season.
+In October 2020, the KCO announced the appointment of Iván Fischer as its honorary guest conductor (honorair gastdirigent), effective with the 2021–2022 season.

-In September 2020, Klaus Mäkelä first guest-conducted the RCO.
-The RCO re-engaged Mäkelä twice in the 2020–2021 season, and subsequently in the 2021–2022 season for further guest-conducting appearances, including tours to Hamburg and Reykjavík.
+In September 2020, Klaus Mäkelä first guest-conducted the KCO.
+The KCO re-engaged Mäkelä twice in the 2020–2021 season, and subsequently in the 2021–2022 season for further guest-conducting appearances, including tours to Hamburg and Reykjavík.
 In June 2022, the RCO announced the appointment of Mäkelä as an artistic partner for the period of 2022–2027, and subsequently as its next chief conductor, effective with the 2027–2028 season, with an initial contract of 5 years.

+In March 2024, the KCO announced the establishment of the Bernard Haitink Associate Conductorship, through a donation from Patricia Haitink and the Haitink family, and the appointment of Aurel Dawidiuk as the orchestra's inaugural associate conductor under this programme.